Unthrottled/spring-webflux/workshop-outline.md

 Pod Member Level
 ---

+#### Pod Member Information

-One the topic of information retrieval, all pod member information is expected to be accessible by `GET`ting it at `/api/pod/member/{identifier}/information`
+On the topic of information retrieval, all pod member information is expected to be accessible by `GET`ting it at `/api/pod/member/{identifier}/information`

 Where it returns just content type of `application/json` and NOT 'application/stream+json'